plabradorjr/surgi_app/README.md

 ## What is it?

 SurgiApp is an open-content collaborative database.
 A simple content management system.
-This Minumum Viable Product is designed to keep track of instruments and its' exact location.
+This Minimum Viable Product is designed to keep track of instruments and its' exact location.

 # Purpose